stcarrez/ada-awa/awa/docs/AWA_Votes.md

 ## Javascript integration
-The `Votes` module provides a Javascript support to help users vote for items.
+The `votes` module provides a Javascript support to help users vote for items.
 The Javascript file `/js/awa-votes.js` must be included in the Javascript page.
 It is based on jQuery and ASF.
 The vote actions are activated on the page items as follows in XHTML facelet files:

 ```Ada
 <util:script>